Falderebet/bank-account/README.md

 Furthermore, it also handles authentication of users before they can transfers funds.

+The project is written in Java, with use of the spring boot framework.

-A very "small" frontend has also been developed and can be found at - https://github.com/Falderebet/bank-frontend
+A very "small" angular frontend has also been developed and can be found at - https://github.com/Falderebet/bank-frontend

+The project uses a SQLite database and Jpa to query.